Dental crowns (“caps”) – What are they? When is one needed?

 1) What are dental crowns?

-A crown is a type of dental restoration that fully cups over that portion of a tooth or dental implant that lies at and above the gum line.
+- A crown (“cap”) is a type of dental restoration that fully cups over that portion of a tooth or dental implant that lies at and above the gum line.

-Dental crowns are permanently cemented into place.
-The tooth-crown unit that results is cared for and functions like any natural tooth.
+- Crowns are permanently cemented into place.
+The tooth-crown unit that is created functions and is cared for just like a natural tooth.

-There are a several different reasons why a dental crown might be made for a tooth.
+There are several reasons why a dental crown might be made for a tooth.
 Dentists routinely use them to:

-While some treatment alternatives and options do exist, no other kind of dental restoration provides the exact same set of benefits and advantages as a crown.
+While some other treatment options do exist Crown alternatives., no other kind of dental restoration provides the exact same set of benefits and advantages as a crown.